crowdsecurity/php-cs-bouncer/docs/USER_GUIDE.md

        */
        'stream_mode'=> false,

-       // true to enable verbose debug log.
-       'debug_mode' => false,

-       // true to stop the process and display errors if any.
-       'display_errors' => false,

        // true to hide CrowdSec mentions on ban and captcha walls.
        'hide_mentions' => false,

-       /** Only for test or debug purpose.
-Default to empty.
-       *
-       * If not empty, it will be used for all remediation and geolocation processes.
-       */
-       'forced_test_ip' => '1.2.3.4',

-       /** Select from 'bypass' (minimum remediation),'captcha' or 'ban' (maximum remediation).
-       * Default to 'ban'.
-       *
-       * Cap the remediation to the selected one.
-       */
-       'max_remediation_level'=> 'ban',

-       /** Select from 'bypass' (minimum remediation), 'captcha' or 'ban' (maximum remediation).
-       * Default to 'captcha'.
-       *
-       * Handle unknown remediations as.
-       */
-       'fallback_remediation'=> 'captcha',

-       // Set the duration we keep in cache the fact that an IP is clean.
-In seconds.
-Defaults to 5.
-       'cache_expiration_for_clean_ip'=> '5',

-       // Optional.
-Set the duration we keep in cache the fact that an IP is bad.
-In seconds.
-Defaults to 20.
-       'cache_expiration_for_bad_ip'=> '20',

        // Settings for geolocation remediation (i.e. country based remediation).
        'geolocation' => [